jake-the-bird/MPhys-RRL/README.md

 ## test_photometry

 Basically the working directory for most of the project.
 Includes big photometry scripts, tests for various features, and a few wee ideas I occasionally refer back to, but for the most part can be ignored.

+## Folders I generate stuff into

+You may need to create blank versions of these folders in *final_scripts* (and *test_photometry* if you use it) for things to appear in.

+- epsf_models/PAL5/ and /PAL13/
+- images/PAL5/ and /PAL13/
+  - /aligning/
+  - /curves/
+    - /gaia/
+  - /variability/
+- outputs/PAL5/ and /PAL13/
+  - /matching/
+  - /residuals/
+- phot_tables/PAL5/ and /PAL13/
+  - /epochs/
+  - /individual/